 11 Ways to Manage Stress as a Family Caregiver

 Although it is an extremely rewarding experience, family caregiving is rarely an easy task.
 It requires a significant time commitment and strong mental fortitude.
-According to AARP, one out of three caregivers reported “high” stress levels.
+According to AARP, one in every three caregivers reported “high” stress levels.

 It is extremely important to take care of yourself before you can properly care for an elderly loved one.
 AARP has provided some tips to help family caregivers manage stress and avoid neglecting their own mental and physical health.